apache/phoenix/BUILDING.md

  * `mvn clean install` will build the for the latest known supported HBase 2.x relese
  * `mvn clean install -Dhbase.profile=2.1` will use the latest known supported HBase 2.1 release
  * `mvn clean install -Dhbase.profile=2.1 -Dhbase.version=2.1.7` will build with HBase 2.1.7

+Phoenix verifies the specified `hbase.profile` and `hbase.version` properties, and will reject combinations that are known not to work.
+You may disable this verification by adding `-Denforcer.skip=true` to the maven command line.
+(You should only do this if you are using a non-Apache HBase release that modifies the version number in a way that Phoenix cannot parse)

 *Note that the above reflects the intended behaviour for the 5.1 release.
 In the current development releases, we default to building with the old HBase 2.0.1 release.*